 Leftovers

-Switching gears, let’s talk about the challenge presented by our eldest male cat.
-He used to love dry food but after introducing mackerel fish into his diet, he started to dislike dry food and developed a preference for our leftovers.
+Switching things up, let’s talk about the challenge with our oldest male cat.
+He used to be all about dry food, but once we added mackerel to his diet, he lost interest in it and started preferring our leftovers instead.

 Supero Raw Food

-Adding another dimension to the feline feast, Supero Raw Food has become an excellent option.
-Available in various raw formulations like beef, chicken, liver, and pork, this frozen product introduces a different texture to their meals.
+Adding another option to the mix, Supero Raw Food has been a great addition to our cats’ meals.
+It comes in different raw varieties like beef, chicken, liver, and pork, and offers a fresh texture to their diet.

 Cat Feeding Tips